Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 Here’s a look at some common components:

-- Malts: Pilsner malt (base), wheat malt, rye malt, spelt malt, Vienna malt.
+- Malts: Pilsner malt (base), wheat malt, rye malt, spelled malt, Vienna malt.

 - Hops: Styrian Goldings, Saaz, East Kent Goldings, Tettnang.